 Located in Buffalo, Audubon Women’s Medical Associates is New York’s largest private group of physicians and nurse practitioners specializing in obstetrics and gynecology.
 For over 25 years, they have provided healthcare for tens of thousands of women and delivered more than 15,000 babies.
 And while Audubon may be a large physician group, they, like many others, had previously relied almost entirely on manual processes to ensure appropriate payment from payers.

 Kellie and her team knew that obtaining a better understanding of Audubon’s bottom line required focused management of their payer relationships and storing that information in a binder wasn’t enough.
-They needed help finding efficiencies through automation that could improve their practice’s processes and revenue.
+They needed help finding efficiencies that could improve their practice’s processes and revenue.
 That’s when Rivet stepped in.

 “We sent Rivet all of our boxes of paperwork, contracts, and fee schedules.
 Rivet then requested and obtained any missing fee schedules and contracts that we did not have within our records.
 It was super helpful.
 Now we have all of our payer contracts and fee schedules organized on one digital dashboard, it is so easy to understand rates and payer relationships.
 Plus, no more binders.” said Ickowski.